X-Men: The Last Stand: Visual effects

-To make sure the visual effects were made in just one year and without exceeding the budget, special effects supervisor John Bruno shipped the 900 effects shots to eleven companies in four countries – United States, New Zealand, United Kingdom and Canada – and did extensive previsualization.
-Their work begun in April 2005, before the director Brett Ratner had even been announced, and Bruno made sure to emphasize practical effects, "shoot as many practical elements as possible, and only use CG when we had to."
+To make sure the visual effects were made in just one year and without exceeding the budget, visual effects supervisor John Bruno shipped the 900 visual effects shots to eleven companies in four countries – United States, New Zealand, United Kingdom and Canada – and did extensive previsualization.
+Their work begun in April 2005, before the director Brett Ratner had even been announced, and Bruno made sure to emphasize practical effects, "shoot as many practical elements as possible, and only use CGI when we had to."
 For instance, complex wirework rigs were employed which enabled the actors to do some stunts without resorting to digital doubles, including a computer controlled flying rig from Cirque Du Soleil for Angel's flight, and one for Halle Berry's flying spins.

 Bruno estimates one-sixth of the effects budget was spent on the Golden Gate Bridge scene, which employed both a miniature of the bridge and computer graphics.
 The miniature was filmed over a period of two months in Santa Clarita, California, just outside of Los Angeles.
-The effects team would shoot one minute of footage outdoors each day at "golden hour," complete with explosives in order to have enough plates to composite the scene.The effects team had to work without reference footage due to the city of San Francisco vetting any filming in the actual bridge, including aerial shooting as the area has restrictions on flying helicopters.
-Framestore had further challenges in matching the varied weather conditions across the film's plates.
-As compositing supervisor Matt Twyford detailed, "the elements consisted of cold, rainy night live-action footage from Vancouver, sunny day miniature elements, traditional misty day background plates of San Francisco, and of course the CG bridge and fx elements."
+The effects team would shoot one minute of footage outdoors each day at "golden hour," complete with explosives in order to have enough plates to composite the scene.The visual effects team had to work without reference footage due to the city of San Francisco vetting any filming in the actual bridge, including aerial shooting as the area has restrictions on flying helicopters.
+Framestore CFC had further challenges in matching the varied weather conditions across the film's plates.
+As compositing supervisor Matt Twyford detailed, "the elements consisted of cold, rainy night live-action footage from Vancouver, sunny day miniature elements, traditional misty day background plates of San Francisco, and of course the CGI bridge and CGI elements."
 Another miniature was for the Grey home, which had a destructable equivalent matching the Canadian location and also had a digital equivalent.
 A notable effect was the "digital skin-grafting", which rejuvenated the faces of senior actors Patrick Stewart and Ian McKellen, made by the Brothers Strause's Lola Visual Effects.
 Bruno made sure to ask the atomization made by Phoenix was not too vivid and gruesome, instead resembling oatmeal.

 Music

-Ratner, a fan of John Powell's work in The Bourne Identity, invited Powell to write the music for The Last Stand.
-Powell was unsure if the Bourne work was "the kind of score that would fit the film" and Fox became reluctant on the composer's availability, given he was already scoring Ice Age: The Meltdown at the time of Ratner's contact.
+Ratner, a fan of John Powell's work in The Bourne Identity (2002), invited Powell to write the music for The Last Stand.
+Powell was unsure if the Bourne work was "the kind of score that would fit the film" and Fox became reluctant on the composer's availability, given he was already scoring Ice Age: The Meltdown (2006) at the time of Ratner's contact.
 However, Powell finished the Ice Age score early to accept the job even if it resulted in a tighter schedule.
 Powell included references to the score from the previous two films as "it all had to be in the same family, and the same language".
 The Phoenix theme used lyrics from Benjamin Britten's Requiem Mass for the choir parts.
 A soundtrack album was released on May 23, 2006.